bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 # Divide And Conquer

-+ Microsoft wasn't powerful enough to do what a thousand uncoordinated start-ups can.
++ Microsoft wasn't powerful enough to kill copyleft.

++ But a thousand uncoordinated start-ups &amp; other business interests can.

-+ This isn't a conspiracy; it's a sponteneous alignment of independant self-interest.
++ This isn't a conspiracy.

++ It's a spontaneous alignment of independent self-interest.

 # Those Who Forget the Past&hellip;

-+ Why is GNU/Linux preferred overwhealming for servers over the BSDs?
++ Why is GNU/Linux preferred overwhelming for servers over the BSDs?
       + BSDs have great code:
       + a few infrastructure pieces are essential: TCP/IP, ssh